ENG517/Github-Docs-G1/content/desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop.md

 ---
-title: Cloning and forking repositories from GitHub Desktop
+title: Cloning and forking repositories from GitHub Desktop for Novice Users
 intro: 'You can use {% data variables.product.prodname_desktop %} to clone and fork repositories that exist on {% data variables.product.prodname_dotcom %}.'
+Description: edited to included relevant background info, prereqs, headings, ordered and unordered lists, customization of rhetoric based on the company
 redirect_from:
   - /desktop/contributing-to-projects/cloning-a-repository-from-github-desktop
   - /desktop/contributing-to-projects/cloning-and-forking-repositories-from-github-desktop